*Both Core courses must be completed before beginning electives

 The Supply Chain Seminar and Practice module brings hands on knowledge of global supply chain complexities to the students.
 To bridge the gap between theory and practice, students will attend relevant supply chain seminars, conference, industry talks and webinars.

 This course begins by preparing you to help sort and explore data.
 The goal is to help identify, understand and communicate the problems at hand.
 With this you will be able to highlight the occurrences of events and study patterns of interest, their frequency, duration and volume and suggest flags where data needs to be drilled down and looked into more carefully.
 You will learn to complete root cause analysis using statistical techniques such as regression to help answer the questions identified.
 By exploring the data available at hand, through techniques such as forecasting and predictive modelling you gain insights into the future which will allow you to take corrective actions and act proactively.
 This course then leads you to optimization where given limited resources, constraints at hand and competing objectives, you learn how you can use innovation in making better decisions and improve your business.

-Two students may partner on a Research Project.
+Two students may partner on a Research Project Report.
 However, the grade assigned to each partner may differ based on the project Supervisor’s evaluation of the contribution made by each partner.

-Occasionally a submitted Research Project (6 CUs) has been upgraded to a thesis project (12 CUs).
-This occurs when the faculty committee concurs that the final material content submitted as a Research Project is equivalent to that required of a thesis.
-In some cases with specific additional work a research project can be converted to a thesis.
+Occasionally a submitted Research Project Report (6 CUs) has been upgraded to a thesis project (12 CUs).
+This occurs when the faculty committee concurs that the final material content submitted as a Research project report is equivalent to that required of a thesis.
+In some cases with specific additional work a research project report can be converted to a thesis.